 Barry University is a private Catholic liberal arts university in Miami Shores, Florida.
-Offering 150 bachelor’s, master’s, and doctoral programs through nine colleges and schools, the University enrolls more than 7,500 students from 80+ countries.
-Barry also has an active campus community with 60 organizations to choose from and 12 varsity athletic teams with 19 NCAA Division II championship titles.
+The University enrolls more than 3,300 undergraduate students and offers them 100+ academic programs, including majors in subjects such as business, communications, computer science, education, health, law, and more.
+Barry also has an active campus community with 50+ organizations to choose from and 12 varsity athletic teams with 28 NCAA Division II championship titles.

 Bridgewater College is a private Christian liberal arts college in Bridgewater, Virginia—nearby Harrisonburg, Charlottesville, Richmond, and Washington, DC.
 Joining a student body of nearly 1,500, new Bridgewater students can choose from 55 undergraduate majors and minors as well as study abroad programs and May Term travel opportunities.
 It’s easy to get involved on campus with 60+ clubs, organizations, and honor societies to join as well as intramural sports teams and entertainment organized by the Campus Engagement and Activity Team.